Zakarialabib/myStockMaster/README.md

 - 1.0.21 - Added Import & Export Permissions
 - 1.0.22 - Added Import & Export Sales
 - 1.0.23 - Added Import & Export Purchases
+- 1.0.24 - Optimization of Product Create with Livewire modal
+- 1.0.25 - Optimization of User Managemenet with Livewire modal
+- 1.0.26 - Optimization of Brand Create with Livewire modal
+- 1.0.27 - Optimization of Category Create with Livewire modal
+- 1.0.28 - Optimization of Customer Create with Livewire modal
+- 1.0.29 - Optimization of Supplier Create with Livewire modal

 ## Requirements